 Every year, many Canadians celebrate the arrival of a tax refund.
 It feels like an unexpected bonus, a pleasant surprise among all the bills from the holiday season.
 In reality, however, a tax refund simply means that you paid the Canada Revenue Agency (CRA) too much tax throughout the year.
-You get your overpayment back as a Tax refund, but you are essentially making an interest-free loan to the government.
+You get your overpayment back as a tax refund but you’re essentially making an interest-free loan to the government.

 Keep your money in your hands

-Fortunately, there is an alternative.
-If you inform the government that you will be making non-payroll RRSP contributions, for example, they will authorize a reduction in the taxes that are deducted at source by your employer.
-You can use this additional cash flow in a number of different ways – without making any dent at all in your take-home pay.
+Fortunately, there’s an alternative.
+For example, if you inform the government that you’ll be making non-payroll registered retirement savings plan (RRSP) contributions, they’ll authorize a reduction in the taxes that are deducted by your employer.
+You can use this additional cash flow in a number of different ways without making a dent in your take-home pay.

-If you are carrying a balance on your credit card, the high interest rates can erode your savings.
+If you’re carrying a balance on your credit card, the high interest rates can erode your savings.
 Reduce the cost of credit by paying down debt with the highest interest rate first.

 Whether you have a traditional mortgage or a flexible mortgage with a line of credit, the value of reducing your principal sooner can be substantial.
 You can save thousands in interest costs and pay off your mortgage faster.